 Another significant petroleum tax relaxation came about in 1993; PRT was abolished for oil fields where development consent was given on or after 16th March, 1993 (Great Britain, 1993, S. 185).
 This tax reform made the newest fields, i.e., those with development consents given after 16th March 1993, subject only to RFCT at a rate of 33%.
 The rate of PRT was reduced for oil fields that had development consent before 16th March from 75% to 50%.
-This tax reform brought the ATR for old fields to 70.69% and that for fields developed post March 1982 but pre March 1993 to 66.5% (41.4% for non-PRT-paying fields), while fields developed post March 1993 were subject to a ATR of 33%, which was the RFCT rate at the time.
+This tax reform brought the marginal tax rate for old fields to 70.69% and that for fields developed post March 1982 but pre March 1993 to 66.5% (41.4% for non-PRT-paying fields), while fields developed post March 1993 were subject to a marginal tax rate of 33%, which was the RFCT rate at the time.
+These tax reductions are the clearest signs that non-proprietorial governance was now in place for the UK's petroleum resources, particularly for fields developed post March 1993.
+Oil companies extracted the UK's non-renewable oil and gas resources from the post March 1993 fields without paying any petroleum tax - as if these resources were nature's free gift to them.